josephruocco/josephruocco.github.io/bookstoliveby.md

 24. Women and Post Office by Charles Bukowski
 25. Jesus’ Son by Denis Johnson
 26. The “Great” Works of Dostoevsky - Crime & Punishment, The Brothers Karamazov, Notes from the Underground, The Devils, and The Idiot.

+Health Books:
+1. The 4-Hour Body.
+2.The New Evolution Diet by Art De Vany
+3.The Paleo Solution by Robb Wolf
+4.Power Endurance Speed by Brian Mackenzie
+5. The Simple and Sinister Method by Pavel Tsatsouline
+6. Becoming A Supple Leopard by Kelly Starett
+   Related: Kelly Starrett's Creative Live Course
+7. How to Improve Sleep (article) from Tim Ferriss' Blog and Tools of Titans
+8. The Wim Hof Method
+9. HRV training a la Josh Waitzkin and Adam Robinson from Tribe of Mentors
+10. Drop Dead Healthy by AJ Jacobs

 Potent sources of Knowledge from Authors, Thinkers, & Wealthy Folk:
 1. The Work of Nicki Case: ncase.me